recetasdemama/wordpress/wp-content/plugins/add-link-to-facebook/readme.txt

 * Are you logged into the correct Facebook account?
 * Are you looking at the correct personal/page/group wall/profile?
 * Do the privacy options allow viewing the link?
+* Make sure sandbox mode is not enabled in the Facebook application

 Note that each WordPress user should authorize the plugin, unless you check the option *Share with all users on this site* in the Easy setup section.